 Universal Robots enters the Asian market and establishes a local office in China.

-Universal Robots’ UR10, is launched.
+Universal Robots’ UR10 is launched.
 It’s targeted towards larger tasks with a lifting ability of 10 kg and a reach of 130 cm.
 The company also establishes an American subsidiary, based in New York, USA.
-A total of 1,600 UR robots are installed and operating worldwide.

-Universal Robots establishes a new subsidiary in Shanghai and also establishes a distributor network in South America and Oceania.
+Universal Robots establishes a new subsidiary in Shanghai, China, and also establishes a distributor network in South America and Oceania.

-The company moves to its new headquarters on Energivej in Odense and expands its production area to a massive 12,000 m2.
+The company moves to its new headquarters on Energivej in Odense, Denmark, and expands its production area to a massive 12,000 m2.
 The third generation of the lightweight robot arms, UR5 and UR10, is introduced with a variety of new features at the AUTOMATICA Show in Munich, Germany.